Jekaprio/Notes/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the **Notes App**, please follow these steps:
+If you'd like to contribute to the **Notes**, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-your-feature`.